-In order to reduce the FO work burden and to facilitate completion of a CDR on these cases, the FO is authorized to route the CDR, without a CDR interview and completed SSA-454 package, to the DDS to invoke the MINE procedures in DI 28040.000 if:
+To reduce the FO’s work burden and to facilitate completion of a CDR on these cases, the FO has authorization to route the CDR, without a CDR interview and a SSA-454-BK package to the DDS to invoke the MINE procedures in DI 28040.000 if:

-MINE CASES - Review of the most recent prior SSA-831, SSA-832, or SSA-833 (all versions) in the claims file shows that a MINE/5 or 7-year diary was established on the case.
+MINE cases - Review the most recent prior SSA-831-U3, SSA-832, or SSA-833 (all versions) in the claim folder that show a MINE (5 or 7 year) diary established on the case.

 A report of medical improvement by the beneficiary or a third party;

 A report that a physician has told the beneficiary he or she can work;

 The beneficiary has attended school or received vocational training or services;

 The beneficiary has performed SGA in the last 3 years (SEQY query mandatory);